 This just one of the several powerful vignettes scattered throughout Marked For Death.
 The title track, which opens the record, is a Bonnie & Clyde-like journey, except the two individuals are Death and the person on her death bed.
 The mournful electric guitar, the stirring cello, and the heart-pounding drums create the haunting soundscape.
 Rundle’s lyrical approach, however, is devastating, as the song is an exchange between the two characters.
 As Rundle sings, “Who else would ever stay?
 Who else is gonna love someone like me?”
 To which Death replies, “Who else is gonna be with you when you breathe your last breath?”

-“Protection”, which has a PJ Harvey radiance, is a brooding, stark rocker, as the dissonant guitar and wave of percussion collide together.
+“Protection”, which has a PJ Harvey radiance, is a brooding, stark rocker, as the dissonant guitar and wave of percussion collide.
 Rundle’s vocals, meanwhile, move seamlessly from a whisper to a purposeful tone.
-Like all the songs on the album, the Los Angeles-based songwriting is what brings you to your knees, as the song speaks to oppression and dominance.
+Like all the songs on the album, the Los Angeles-based artist’s songwriting is the main draw, as she sings about oppression and dominance.
 Who is the authoritarian body is unknown, but the religious undertones are unmistakable.

 God and death are once again the focal points on the melodic and methodical “Hand Of God”.
-Rundle’s message is different, though, where she seeks grace and intervention to ensure humanity’s salvation.
+Rundle’s message is different, where she seeks grace and intervention to ensure humanity’s salvation.
 On “Heaven”, Rundle reveals a redemptive quality in her songwriting.
-The song has the protagonist coming to grips with her fate, as her purpose has been served.
+The song’s protagonist comes to grips with her fate, as her purpose has been served.
 The imagery in the track is beautiful, and the entity could be anything – human, spiritual, animal, plant, or even inanimate.
 The arrangements accentuate the track, as “Heaven” begins as a serene, string-led ballad before building into a gritty, brooding rocker a la Alanis Morisette.

 Combined with the spine-tingling “So, Come”, the songs lead into the mesmerizing “Furious Angel”.
-The bleak guitar work is outstanding, and Rundle’s vocals take on a merciful tone.
+Rundle’s guitar is bleak, and her vocals take a merciful tone.
 But from whom is she seeking forgiveness and the love she seeks?
 Similarly, “Medusa” is an unlikely love song.
 Akin to her work with Marriages, “Medusa” re-interprets a well-known myth and gives it a sense of humanity.
-It is a masterful piece of introspective songwriting, as Rundle turns a villain into a vulnerable, grieving character.
+It is a masterful display of introspective songwriting, as Rundle turns a villain into a vulnerable, grieving character.
 A person who has the same desires and wants as most individuals.

-“Medusa” is just a microcosm of the power of Marked For Death.
-The album’s strength lies in Emma Ruth Rundle’s ability to create songs that have listeners empathize with each story’s characters, whether they are real, mythical, or fictional.
+“Medusa” is just a microcosm of the power of Marked For Death, whose strength lies in Emma Ruth Rundle’s ability to create songs that have listeners empathize with each story’s characters, whether they are real, mythical, or fictional.
 It all sounds gloomy, but it is far from it – Marked For Death is a cathartic and visceral album unlike any other this year.
-Like Dylan’s iconic poem, Rundle’s third album won’t be soon forgotten.
+Akin to Dylan’s iconic poem, Rundle’s third album won’t be soon forgotten.
 Not this year nor next.
-Not even several years from now because Marked For Death is undoubtedly one of the best albums of the year.
-It also is among the very best of the decade.
-Marked For Death is Rundle’s masterpiece and a treasure to behold by all.
+Not even several years from now because Marked For Death is undoubtedly one of the best albums of the year and very best of the decade.
+It is Rundle’s masterpiece and a treasure to behold by all.

 Marked For Death is out now via Sargent House.
 Purchase it at her Bandcamp page or the label’s US or UK stores.
 Rundle is currently on tour in Europe, and dates can be found here.
 A North American tour will hopefully follow shortly.